SATPAL-BHARDWAJ/ionic-emails-app/README.md

 # Ionic-emails-app
-This is simple ionic emails app with cordova email composer plugin, camera and native file plugin
+This is simple ionic emails app with cordova email composer plugin, capacitor camera API.
+We can compose emails with this app and it will send the email via native email application of our device.

+We can also add the attachments from our gallery and camera by using capacitor camera API.

 # Output
 ![sidemenu](image1.jpeg)